 We recruit outstanding graduates from all disciplines of study with strong academic backgrounds and leadership experience to commit to serving as full-time teachers in rural UPE schools for 2 years.

-Candidates undergo a rigorous selection process where we assess them on key competencies required for them to be eligible for the fellowship.
-These include: perseverance and resilience, critical thinking, mission alignment, leadership potential, and persuasive communication skills.
+Candidates undergo a rigorous selection process where we assess them on key competencies required for them to be eligible for the Fellowship.
+These include perseverance and resilience, critical thinking, mission alignment, leadership potential, and persuasive communication skills.

-Fellows then get the chance to practice their new-found skills in a 3-month Teaching Practice program in rural UPE schools.
-The training is designed to equip fellows with the knowledge, skills and mindsets necessary for them to become exceptional leaders to drive change in the schools and communities where they will be placed.
+Fellows then get the chance to practice their newfound skills in a 3-month Teaching Practice program in rural UPE schools.
+The training is designed to equip fellows with the knowledge, skills, and mindsets necessary for them to become exceptional leaders to drive change in the schools and communities where they will be placed.

-In their second year, fellows will have the opportunity to plan and implement initiatives aimed at addressing challenges affecting the children and the communities they serve.
+In their second year, Fellows will have the opportunity to plan and implement initiatives aimed at addressing challenges affecting the children and the communities they serve.